 The Submillimetre APEX Bolometer Camera (SABOCA) was a bolometric receiver installed on the Atacama Pathfinder Experiment telescope (APEX), located at 5100 metres in altitude on Chile’s Chajnantor Plateau in the Atacama Desert.
 The pioneering APEX is the forerunner to the powerful Atacama Large Millimeter/Submillimeter Array, which operates at millimetre and submillimetre wavelengths of light.
 These wavelengths are key for observing the cold Universe, including gas, dust and other objects that are just a few degrees above absolute zero (-273.15° C).

 The receiver was built by the Max-Planck Institute for Radio Astronomy in collaboration with the Institute of Photonic Technology.
 SABOCA complements the existing suite of submillimetre receivers available on APEX.

-SABOCA is a versatile instrument that can observe a range of objects of great interest in the various different fields of today’s astrophysics: from our own Solar System to the debris discs around nearby young stars; from molecular clouds and star-forming regions in our Milky Way to cold dust in galaxies at various redshifts and evolutionary stages; all the way to the early epochs of the Universe, constraining the star formation rates in high-redshift starburst galaxies.
+SABOCA was a versatile instrument that can observe a range of objects of great interest in the various different fields of today’s astrophysics: from our own Solar System to the debris discs around nearby young stars; from molecular clouds and star-forming regions in our Milky Way to cold dust in galaxies at various redshifts and evolutionary stages; all the way to the early epochs of the Universe, constraining the star formation rates in high-redshift starburst galaxies.

 SABOCA was commissioned in 2009 and decommissioned in 2012.

 Astronomers obtain first image of a dusty disc closely encircling a massive baby star (eso1029)

 APEX snaps first close-up of star factories in distant Universe (eso1012)